Where to Stay in Munich First Time: 9 Best Areas & Neighborhoods

 Between the reasonable prices, close proximity to the city center, and easy access to open space, Maxvorstadt is an excellent location to consider if you are planning to travel with your family.
 There is plenty to keep everyone entertained and kids will have plenty of space to work off their energy.

-Best places to stay in Munich in Maxvorstadt for first-time visitors:
+Best places to stay in Maxvorstadt:

 luxury ($$$): Rocco Forte The Charles Hotel, 5-star hotel, with views of the Old Botanical Garden, featuring an exclusive spa with indoor pool, soundproofed rooms for singles, couples, and families.
 It is within walking distance from Munich Central Station.